albertllousas/simple-cqrs-with-es/readme.md

 Any of these patterns are mandatory to do CQRS, you don't have to use them, in prod environments you can omit them if they are over-complicating your system.

+It is important to mention, that as Martin fowler explains in this talk, you don't need even to make commands async,

 Check [here](http://www.cqrs.nu/faq) to see a brief explanation of these patterns!